teddim/g4-crud-week4/README.md

 * Create a TODO list somewhere (could be a text file, a moo.do list, on paper etc...)
 * Take a minute to write down the things you'd like to do, in the order you'd like to do them
 * As you finish each task, check off the item you've completed

+NOTE: no need to include Twitter Bootstrap here.